Presentation and Status in Health Basket

 This medicinal product should not be used for longer than 7 days without seeking medical advice.

-*The syrup contain sucrose, sorbitol and glucose.
+This medicinal product contains sucrose, sorbitol and glucose.
 Patients with rare hereditary problems of fructose intolerance, glucose-galactose malabsorption or sucrase-isomaltase insufficiency should not take this medicine.

 Side Effects